D. A. Powell: Awards and recognition

 In addition to serving as the Briggs-Copeland Lecturer at Harvard (itself a recognition of both creative and scholarly talent), Powell has won the Lyric Poetry Award from the Poetry Society of America, a grant for the National Endowment for the Arts, and a Paul Engle Fellowship.
 His second collection, Lunch, was a finalist for the National Poetry Series, and his third book, Cocktails, was a finalist for the National Book Critics Circle Award for Poetry.

 On February 3, 2010, after the publication of Chronic in 2009, Claremont Graduate University announced that Powell had won its prestigious Kingsley Tufts Poetry Award.
 Chronic also won the 2009 Northern California Book Award and the 2009 California Book Award.

 He is a 2011 Guggenheim Fellow.

 His poetry collection Useless Landscape, or A Guide for Boys won the National Book Critics Circle Award (2012).

 In 2019, Powell received the John Updike Award from the American Academy of Arts and Letters.

 Work

 Considered by some an experimental poet, Powell mixes both conventional and non-conventional techniques.
 For example, his early poems do not have titles; the first lines serve as the poems' working titles.
 He also does not capitalize the first letter of a new sentence; in this sense, he is reminiscent of E. E. Cummings.
 His work often moves back and forth between popular culture like movies and music and more complicated themes like religion and AIDS; he uses numerous rhetorical devices, especially puns, as bridges between these two spheres of experience.
 Powell's first three books of poems are considered a kind of trilogy on the AIDS epidemic.

-Writing in The New York Times, critic Stephen Burt said of Powell's work, "No accessible poet of his generation is half as original, and no poet as original is this accessible."
+Writing in The New York Times, critic Stephanie Burt said of Powell's work, "No accessible poet of his generation is half as original, and no poet as original is this accessible."